HARICA-official/ccadb-ca-tools/CCADB-API-update-FullCRLIssuedByThisCA.md

 grep -v Success salesforce/*update.log
 ```

-11. Verify the updated values in CCADB

-Connect to the Web UI of CCADB and confirm the update values.
+11. Verify the updated values in CCADB by connecting to CCADB Web site and confirm the updated values.